 “The hidden hand of the market will never work without a hidden fist.
 McDonald’s cannot flourish without McDonnell Douglas, the designer of the F-15, and the hidden fist that keeps the world safe for Silicon valley’s technology is called the U.S. Army, Air Force, Navy and Marine Corps.”

-Confusion concerning the relation between power and profit leads Klein to view the rise of disaster capitalism as something new, instead of the inevitable outcome of a system that has always sought profit at any price.
+Confusion concerning the relation between power and profit leads Klein to view the rise of disaster capitalism as something new, instead of the inevitable outcome of a system that is based on making profit regardless of the cost.

 The British Empire was built on savage colonialism.
-America grew wealthy off the labor of African slaves.
-The displacement of poor people after disasters like Katrina and the Asian tsunami is an extension of the displacement of aboriginals and everyone who has ever stood in the way of profit.
-What’s new is the astonishing efficiency with which human lives and the environment are being destroyed.
+America grew wealthy from Indigenous genocide and the labor of African slaves.
+The displacement of poor people after disasters like Hurricane Katrina and the Asian tsunami is an extension of the displacement of all who stand in the way of profit.
+What is new is the astonishing efficiency with which human lives and the environment are being destroyed.

-Surprisingly, Klein doesn’t hate capitalism.
-Her target is the ruthless free-market doctrine preached by Milton Friedman and the Chicago School of Economics.
-Klein advocates a mixed capitalist economy, with “a free market in consumer products” and generous social services provided by a class-neutral state that serves everyone’s needs.
+Surprisingly, Klein does not hate capitalism.
+Her target is the ruthless ‘free-market’ doctrine preached by Milton Friedman and the Chicago School of Economics.
+Klein advocates a mixed capitalist economy, with “a free market in consumer products” and generous social services provided by a class-neutral State that serves everyone’s needs.
 How reasonable!
 Yet Klein provides more than 500 pages of evidence that the capitalist system is anything but reasonable.

 Klein compares capitalism to a drug addict, where the drug is profit.
-By definition, addiction is not reasonable behavior.
-As Bob Dylan sang in Highway 61 Revisited, a capitalist will sell tickets to World War III if he could profit by doing so.
+As Bob Dylan warned in his song, Highway 61 Revisited, a capitalist will sell you tickets to World War III if he could profit by doing so.

 Klein’s “third way,” which she describes as a mix of capitalism and socialism, is an historical oddity that developed as a temporary response to social crisis.
-Examples include the American New Deal in response to the Great Depression and the post-war European welfare states.
-Once the threat of revolution was removed, the drive for profit resumed.
-The New Deal has been dismantled, and European states are privatizing their economies.
-Vulture capitalists are devouring Britain’s welfare state, and Canada continues to privatize social services, despite annual government budget surpluses.
+Examples include the American New Deal in response to the social upheavals of the Great Depression and the post-war European welfare states.
+Once the threat of revolution passed, the drive for profit resumed.
+The New Deal has been dismantled, European states are privatizing their economies, vulture capitalists are devouring Britain’s welfare state, and Canada continues to privatize its medical system.

 Klein takes the classic liberal position of compromise, the belief that capitalism can be made to suit everyone’s needs.
 As she puts it, “I am not saying that all forms of market capitalism are inherently violent.
 It is imminently possible to have a market-based economy that requires no such brutality.”
 The experience of ordinary people says otherwise.

-Workers’ lives are brutalized every day by systemic disrespect, lack of control, overwork and unemployment, financial stress and fear for the future.
-Capitalism needs profit, profit requires worker exploitation, and exploitation is inherently violent.
+Capitalism needs profit; profit requires worker exploitation; and exploitation is inherently violent.
 As Klein herself states,

 “An economic system that requires constant growth, while bucking almost all serious attempts at environmental regulation, generates a steady stream of disasters all on its own, whether military, ecological or financial.
 The appetite for easy, short-term profits offered by purely speculative investment has turned the stock, currency and real estate markets into crisis-creation machines, as the Asian financial crisis, the Mexican peso crisis and the dotcom collapse all demonstrate.”

-The book tries to end on an optimistic note, with stories of people who bravely reconstruct their lives after the shocks wear off.
-Unfortunately, the resilience of those who rebuild, while immensely admirable, is no match for the growing power of capitalism to destroy.
+Klein attempts to end on an optimistic note, with stories of people who bravely reconstruct their lives after the shocks wear off.
+Unfortunately, the resilience of those who rebuild is no match for the power of the capitalist class to destroy.

-In the opening chapters, Klein names the forces that can defeat capitalism.
-In every nation they have targeted, free-market capitalists have identified three threats to their privatization agenda: organized workers (who could take the economy away from them); marxists (who encourage workers to do just that); and the principle of solidarity (which is incompatible with free-market individualism).
+As Klein describes in her opening chapters, in every nation they have targeted, the capitalist class have identified three main threats to their privatization agenda: organized workers (who could take the economy away from them); marxists (who encourage workers to do exactly that); and solidarity (which unites the oppressed).

 While Klein is passionate about solidarity, she is not a marxist.
-She doesn’t want to replace capitalism, she wants to tame it.
+She does not want to replace capitalism, she wants to tame it.
 So she sidesteps the potential of the working class to liberate humanity from capitalism.
-And, by doing so, she reinforces the liberal belief that capitalism can be reformed through peaceful persuasion.
+In doing so, she reinforces the liberal belief that capitalism can be reformed through peaceful persuasion.